 Genetic testing has enabled Amy to take control of her health and be proactive about her cancer risk, and her family’s cancer risk, through increased monitoring and procedures to reduce chances of a tumor developing.

 The EmpowerTM Hereditary Cancer Test screens for common cancer risk genes with Breast STAT panel results available as soon as 5 days, and full reports within 2 weeks.
 This knowledge can help inform cancer treatment plans for already diagnosed patients or plan preventative strategies before a diagnosis.
+To learn more about what Empower offers, you can schedule a complimentary information session, where a board-certified genetic counselor at Natera reviews your questions with you to determine how Empower can help answer them.

 At Natera we recognize that hereditary cancer impacts the entire family.
 That’s why we offer comprehensive testing to first-degree family members of a patient who has received a positive test result at no additional cost.
+You can contact Natera billing at 1-844-384-2996 to request a personalized cost estimate or ask questions related to coverage.
+When you call, Natera reviews your information and provides you with options.